what beautiful adventures

 "Mother was getting anxious.
 Was it all right?"

 "Yes, quite.
 Oh, Laurie!"
-She took his arm, she pressed up
+She took his arm, she pressed up against him.

 "I say, you're not crying, are you?" asked her brother.